-Explore the reforms of over 200 cities on the map below.
+Explore the reforms of over than 1400 cities on the map below.
 Click the info icon in the upper right corner, or scroll down on this page, for definitions and insights.
 You can submit an update or new report here and send feedback to email@example.com

 If this map has been helpful to you, please support our work with a monthly donation.